Wix is a free website builder. With Uploadcare, you can allow your users to submit media via forms, with no fuss about storage or uploading interface.

-Our File Uploader is a responsive and mobile-ready widget provided as a typical
+Our responsive and mobile-ready File Uploader provided as a standard

-<input type="file"> controls which then become buttons that activate the
+<input type="file"> controls, which then become buttons that activate the file

 cached on our CDN and swiftly and reliably delivered across 130+ countries.

-Second, you need a Wix-powered website.
-If you don’t have it, it will take you a few clicks to create one.
+First of all, you need a Wix-powered website.
+If you don’t have one, it will only take you a few clicks to create one.

 By the way, if you plan to let users submit non-image files via your form, add billing info to your account.